Skip to content

 +66 55 96 2224

-Paul Chambers, who completed a Ph.D. at Northern Illinois University in 2003, currently serves as Lecturer and Advisor for International Affairs at the College of ASEAN Community Studies, Naresuan University, Thailand.
+Paul Chambers, who completed a Ph.D. at Northern Illinois University in 2003, currently serves as Lecturer and Advisor for International Affairs at the Center of ASEAN Community Studies, Naresuan University, Thailand.
 He is also Research Fellow at both the German Institute of Global Area Studies (GIGA) in Hamburg, Germany, as well as the Peace Research Institute Frankfurt (PRIF) in Frankfurt, Germany.
 Finally, he is editor of the Routledge (SCOPUS) journal Asian Affairs: An American Review.
 His research focuses upon civil-military relations, security sector reform and democratization in Southeast Asia.

 Publications